indrora/ponzu/readme.md

 This repository contains the specification for Ponzu, a linear archive format, and Parc, the Ponzu ARChiver reference implementation.

-For information on the format itself, see [the spec](docs/spec.md).
+For information on the format itself, see [the spec](docs/content/docs/spec.md).

-For information on the archiver utility, see [the docs](docs/parc.md)

 # Why?